Kartaverse/Kartaverse.github.io/README.md

 ## Vonk Ultra Data Nodes

-The [Vonk Ultra documentation](https://docs.google.com/document/d/1U9WfdHlE1AZHdU6_ZQCB1I2nSa5I7TyHG2vKMi2I7v8/edit?usp=sharing) is accessible on Google Docs.
-Vonk is a collection of data nodes based tools that help technical artists take their workflows to the next level.
+Vonk is a collection of BMD Resolve/Fusion data node based tools that help technical artists take their workflows to the next level.

 # Kartaverse 6 New Features (In Development Now)